 \item Task 4 is about examining the distribution of images for a single class.
 This task was designed based on the ``characterize distribution'' task discussed by Amar et al. \cite{amar2005low}.
 The participants were asked to estimate the approximate proportions of four groups determined based on an attribute (e.g., color of objects).

 \item The following two tasks are conventional searching tasks.
-In Task 5, participants must find an image that matches a provided text description.
-In Task 6, participants must find the image that matches the one on the task sheet.
+In Task 5, participants were asked to find an image that matches a provided text description.
+In Task 6, participants were asked to find the image that matches the one on the task sheet.

 \item Lastly, Task 7 was designed to find probable anomalies.
-Participants are asked to find potential labeling errors among the misclassified images for a single class~\cite{northcutt2021pervasive,xiang2019interactive}. \end{itemize} Note that every participant worked with the same task list for both \name{} and \baseline{}, but used a different dataset for each of the visualizations.
+Participants were asked to find potential labeling errors among the misclassified images for a single class~\cite{northcutt2021pervasive,xiang2019interactive}. \end{itemize} Note that every participant worked with the same task list for both \name{} and \baseline{}, but used a different dataset for each of the visualizations.